Treatment for ovarian cancer

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your own general health.
 Some treatments may cause symptoms like nausea, vomiting, diarrhoea, and loss of appetite or hair loss.
 Many treatments cause fatigue.

 If you are a younger woman, removing the ovaries means that you will get an early menopause.
 This may involve hot flushes, dry skin, night sweats.
 It is important to discuss this with your doctor.
 You could also read our factsheet Managing Menopausal Symptoms.

-For more about coping with side-effects, see our Understanding Cancer of the Ovary booklet, or our other booklets on Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Hair Loss, Diet and Cancer and Understanding Cancer and Complementary Therapies.
+For more about coping with side-effects, see our Understanding Cancer of the Ovary booklet, or our other booklets on Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Hair Loss, Diet and Cancer and Understanding Cancer and Complementary Therapies.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 He or she can tell you if the trial would suit you or not.